css/csso/MANUAL.en.md

             padding: 0
         }

 #### 2.2.3.
-Removal of overriden properties
+Removal of overridden properties

-Минимизация удалением перекрываемых свойств основана на том, что внутри блока применяется:

-* последнее по порядку свойство, если все свойства не `!important`;
-* последнее по порядку свойство `!important`.

-Это позволяет избавиться от всех игнорируемых браузером свойств.
+Properties ignored by the browser can be removed using the following rules:

+* the last property in a CSS rule is applied, if none of the properties have an `!important` declaration;
+* among `!important` properties, the last one is applied.

 * Before: